thma/LtuPatternFactory/README.md

     , persist
     , retrieve
     ) where
-import           Text.Read

 -- | Identifier for an Entity
 type Id = String

--- | The Entity type class provides generic persistence to JSON files class (Show a, Read a) => Entity a where
+-- | The Entity type class provides generic persistence to text files class (Show a, Read a) => Entity a where

     -- | return the unique Id of the entity.
 This function must be implemented by type class instances. getId :: a -> Id

-    -- | persist an entity of type a and identified by an Id to a json file persist :: a -> IO ()
+    -- | persist an entity of type a and identified by an Id to a text file persist :: a -> IO ()
     persist entity = do
         -- compute file path based on entity id